 Pruning Remove flowered stems and old leaves to encourage the production of fresh leaves and flowers

 Pests May be damaged by vine weevil larvae, Geranium sawfly larvae, capsid bug or slugs and snails

-Downy mildew and a virus are occasional problems.
-Powdery mildew in dry conditions may be troublesome
+Downy mildews and a virus are occasional problems.
+Powdery mildews in dry conditions may be troublesome

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.